 BIAT Awareness Raising Video

-BIAT is proud to share their latest awareness raising video.
-The video raises awareness around a consideration to acquired brain injury (ABI) that often occurs after it is too late.
+This awareness raising video was developed to highlight the fact that brain injury can happen to anyone, anywhere, at any time..
 It also challenges the public misconception that it requires a significant event, such as a car crash, that leads to an ABI.

-On the 3rd November, the Brain Injury Association of Tasmania (www.biat.org.au) held a discussion panel focusing on "the intersection between brain injury and family violence".
-In line with it's community awareness raising aspirations, BIAT is pleased to share some recordings of the panel.
+In November 2015, the Brain Injury Association of Tasmania held a discussion panel focusing on "the intersection between brain injury and family violence".
+In line with it's community awareness raising aspirations, BIAT is pleased to share some recordings from the panel.
 Click to view the full series.

 As a part of 2016 National Brain Injury Awareness Week, BIAT worked with local media and design business Domin8 Designs to produce a short video with Alf, a Tasmanian with an acquired brain injury (ABI), to hear about his story and lived experience.